realworldocaml/book/book/gadts/README.md

 val eval : 'a expr -> 'a = <fun>
 ```

-\noindent
-This works because by marking `eval` as polymorphic, the type of
-`eval` isn't specialized to `a`, and so `a` doesn't escape its scope.

-It's also helpful here because `eval` itself is an example of
+Marking `eval` as polymorphic is also helpful here because `eval`
-*polymorphic recursion*, which is to say that `eval` needs to call
+itself is an example of *polymorphic recursion*, which is to say that
-itself at multiple different types.
-This comes up, for example, with
+`eval` needs to call itself at multiple different types.
+This comes
-`If`, since the `If` itself must be of type `bool`, but the type of
+up, for example, with `If`, since the `If` itself must be of type
-the then and else clauses could be of type `int`.
-This means that when
+`bool`, but the type of the then and else clauses could be of type
-evaluating `If`, we'll dispatch `eval` at a different type than it was
+`int`.
+This means that when evaluating `If`, we'll dispatch `eval` at
-called on.  [polymorphic recursion]{.idx}
+a different type than it was called on.  [polymorphic recursion]{.idx}

 As such, `eval` needs to see itself as polymorphic.
 This kind of
 polymorphism is basically impossible to infer automatically, which is